 – Double lesson minimum

-7. Bardic Battle project a. k. a.
+🌀 Bardic Battle a. k. a.
 S Factor Story Slam : Series of at least 4 x double lesson workshops per group, developing skills and pieces for competitive performance (solo, duo or small team) + Audition + Gala contest to an invited audience.

-– S Factor Story Slam is an (early) evening event to be held in school hall.
+– S Factor Story Slam is an (early) evening event to be held in a performance space.
 With small prizes and judged by audience clap-o-meter, class teachers and if possible at least one local ‘celebrity’.
 Entries can include many students if they work in mini teams.
 The whole year group or whole school – plus parents and governors – can enjoy the show!

 For your English, Drama, Book Week, Enrichment, Gifted & Talented, Activities Week

 Promoting British Values

 Developing speaking + listening skills, imagination and literacy Year 7 to Sixth Form

 Chloë’s creative quest: I am seeking opportunities to engage in cross curriculum projects, such as: